ifesdjeen/deflisp/README.md

 Everyone should implement his own Lisp.
 I'm not an exception.
 I'm doing it just for learning and fun.
 Don't excpect anything extraordinary here.

+[Here's a little blog post on the subject](http://coffeenco.de/articles/write_you_lisp_in_haskell.html), that explains main concepts that were used here.

 What's done so far:

 ```clj